A Super Version of a Theorem of Fricke-Klein: Preliminaries

-We get a splitting for the supergroup $\operatorname{OSp}_{1|2}$.
-We can once again introduce notions like semisimple or reductive, however being a semisimple algebraic supergroup is a very special phenomena.
-The classification of semisimple algebraic supergroups is well known and was originally proven by Hochschild and Djokovic \cite{djokovic1976semisimplicity}.
+We can once again introduce notions like semisimple or reductive, however being a semisimple algebraic supergroup is a very special phenomenom.
+The classification of semisimple algebraic supergroups is well known and was originally proven by Hochschild and Djoković \cite{djokovic1976semisimplicity}.
 Recently Sherman reproved this with more modern techniques in \cite{sherman2021geometricproofsclassificationalgebraic}.
-We will state Shermans version. \begin{theorem}[\cite{sherman2021geometricproofsclassificationalgebraic}] Let $G$ be a connected algebraic supergroup.
+We will state Sherman's version. \begin{theorem}[\cite{sherman2021geometricproofsclassificationalgebraic}] Let $G$ be a connected algebraic supergroup.
 Then $Rep(G)$ is semisimple if and only if